hslu-dda/dda-introduction-to-python/01_Setup/README.md

 ## 4. Verifying and Installing Pandas

-To check if pandas is installed, use.
-A message will appear including a version number of Pandas.
+To check if pandas is installed, use:

 ```sh
 pip show pandas
 ```

+A message will appear including a version number of Pandas.
 If pandas is not installed, install it using:

 ```sh